How Do Carrier Proteins Differ From Channel Proteins

 Structure and Function

 Channel proteins typically consist of multiple subunits arranged to form a transmembrane pore.
-The interior of the pore is hydrophilic, allowing polar molecules and ions to pass through.
 The structure of channel proteins is highly specific, often allowing only certain types of ions to pass.
-For example, potassium channels are designed to allow potassium ions (K+) to pass through while excluding sodium ions (Na+), despite their similar size and charge.
+In practice, the interior of the pore is hydrophilic, allowing polar molecules and ions to pass through.
+As an example, potassium channels are designed to allow potassium ions (K+) to pass through while excluding sodium ions (Na+), despite their similar size and charge.

 Types of Channel Proteins

-- Aquaporins: These are water channels that facilitate the rapid movement of water across the cell membrane.
+• Aquaporins: These are water channels that help with the rapid movement of water across the cell membrane.
 They are particularly important in tissues like the kidney, where water reabsorption is critical.

 Mechanism of Action